-Chime is a great option for anyone looking for an online-only checking account.
-If you’re looking for a fee-free banking option and ready to get rid of the hassle of brick-and-mortar banks, then this could be the right choice for you.
+Chime is an excellent option for anyone looking for an online-only checking account.
+If you’re looking for a fee-free banking option, this could be the right choice for you.

-Also, Chime is on our list of top banks that don’t use ChexSystems, so if you have a troubled banking history, no worries, you can still get an online bank account.
+Furthermore, Chime is on our list of top banks that don’t use ChexSystems.
+So, if you have a troubled banking history, no worries, you can still get an online bank account.